Widow of ex-Newport West MP Paul Flynn remembers her husband

 Paul and Samantha Flynn were married on January 31, 1985, and spent 34 years together until his death last month.

-With Mr Flynn's funeral to be held at St Woolos Cathedral today, Friday, Mrs Flynn remembered her husband as "a proud Welsh-speaking Welshman who loved people and his books".
+With Mr Flynn's funeral to be held at St Woolos Cathedral, Mrs Flynn remembered her husband as "a proud Welsh-speaking Welshman who loved people and his books".

 READ MORE: